Tokyo Subway Ticket Options: Suica or PASMO?

 Using Your Suica or PASMO for Train and Bus Fares

-■ | When you are traveling around Tokyo, touch your card to the scanner at the ticket gate or as you board the bus.
-If you your card has enough funds for the fare, the tap screen will turn blue, if not, it will turn red to let you know that additional payment is required. |
+When you’re traveling around Tokyo, simply tap your card on the reader at the ticket gate or as you board the bus.
+If your card has enough funds, the screen will light up blue.
+If not, it will turn red to let you know you need to add more money.

-If this happens, turn around from the turnstile and politely apologize to the people piling up behind you by repeating, “sumimasen" until you’re clear of the line.
-At this point either add more funds to the card or purchase a paper ticket. | |
+If this happens, step back from the gate and politely say “sumimasen” to those behind you until you’re clear of the line.
+Then you can either recharge your card at a nearby machine or buy a paper ticket instead.

-■ | When you scan your card as you exit from a bus or train station, the appropriate fare will automatically be deducted from your account.
-However, if the tap screen turns red then you will have to complete the instructions as listed above. |
+When you scan your card to exit a bus or train station, the correct fare is automatically deducted from your balance.
+However, if the screen turns red, just follow the same steps above to add more funds or pay the difference.

-■ | If you run low on funds or want to top up your account, you can add additional money to your account at any ticket kiosk, on buses, or at shops that accept PASMO/Suica.
-Note that at kiosks you can only use cash to top up your account, which must be done in increments of 1000 yen at non-JR stations or 500 yen at JR stations.
-Credit cards are not accepted. |
+If your balance runs low, you can top up your card at any ticket machine, on some buses, or at shops that accept PASMO or Suica.
+Note that at kiosks you usually need to use cash — top-ups are done in increments of 1,000 yen at non-JR stations or 500 yen at JR stations.
+Credit cards generally aren’t accepted for topping up at machines.

 Using Your PASMO or Suica as an IC Card for Other Purchases